The-Powerpuff-Girls3/CSC-510-Movie-Mood/README.md

   align="right"
 />

-**PopcornPicks: Your personalized movie guide!**
+**Movie Mood: Match your mood with the perfect movie!**

+- **Pravite:** Share your feelings with invited users.
-- **Efficient:** Lightning-fast recommendations for movie buffs! 🚀
+- **Efficient:** Quick, tailored recommendations to match your current mood.
-- **Adaptable:** Tailor the recommendations to your taste.
+- **Adaptable:** Suggestions shift based on your feedback and feelings.
-- **Accessible:** Works across all platforms and shells.
+- **Accessible:** Works seamlessly across different platforms.
-- **Insightful:** Get movie insights at a glance.
-- **Comprehensive:** Includes the ability to review and chat about your favorite movies.
+- **Engaging:** Discover movies that reflect your emotional state.
+- **Interactive:** Chat about your recommendations with friends or the Movie Mood community.
-- **Simple:** Easy installation and setup – start discovering great movies in no time!
+- **Simple:** Easy installation and setup – start exploring mood-based movie recommendations instantly!
-- **Robust:** Build your own account where you can store all the movies you've seen.

-## Documentation

-Checkout for project documentation at our [wiki page](https://github.com/tanmaypardeshi/PopcornPicks/wiki)

 ## Project Presentation Video

-You can see the project presentation at - https://youtu.be/ymAo_zXfZ0c
+You can see the project presentation at - [YouTube link]

 ## Project Description

-PopcornPicks is a user-friendly movie recommender that curates a tailored list of 10 movie predictions based on user-provided movie preferences.
-Users can input their favorite movies, and our algorithm refines recommendations based on feedback—Liked, Disliked, or Yet To Watch.
-Additionally, users can write reviews, save them, check out the latest movies out there and also check out the buzz going on about movies by viewing what others are writing for their reviews.
-For the system architecture and other details, please refer to our [wiki page](https://github.com/tanmaypardeshi/PopcornPicks/wiki)
+Movie Mood is a personalized movie recommendation platform that curates a list of 10 movies based on your emotional state.
+Users can select their current mood, and our algorithm suggests movies that align with that mood.
+The platform also allows you to provide feedback—Liked, Disliked, or Neutral—which helps refine future recommendations.
+Users can also write reviews, share them, and see what others are watching and reviewing.
+For more details on the system architecture and user flow, please refer to our [wiki page](https://github.com/The-Powerpuff-Girls3/CSC-510-Movie-Mood/wiki/Project-Wiki).

 ## Core Applications of the Project